Features of this one of a kind vintage handmade Turkish area rug include:

 - Hand knotted and dyed with natural vegetable dyes

-- Low to very low wool pile on a cotton foundation, no fringe, areas of wear/no pile, repairs
+- Very low wool pile on a cotton foundation

 - Abrash (highly sought after color variation in handcrafted wool rugs due to the small batch dyeing process and natural aging in older rugs)